The Broken Tea Cup

 “I won’t forget,” assured Julan.

 Following their jaunt across town, Julan’s mother hurried him to Gran’s second floor apartment.
-“I’m running late,” said the mother as Gran answered after two rapids knocks.
-Having immediately nudged Julan into the cramped quarters, the mother then dashed for the stairs in order to exit the building.
+A long ring prompted Gran to open the door.
+“I’m running late,” said the mother while nudging Julan into the cramped quarters, the mother then dashed for the stairs to exit the building.

 1

-After closing the door, then quickly returning to her recliner and movie, Gran turned toward Julan.
-“You can watch TV from over there,” she instructed, nodding toward the rocker his mother had mentioned.
+Having closed the door, then quickly returning to her recliner and movie, Gran turned toward Julan.
+“You can watch TV from over there,” she instructed, nodding toward the rocker Julan’s mother had mentioned.

-“I have a book to read,” replied Julan as he moved in front of the rocker, then did what was usual for a kid: Flop backward, sending the rocker’s backrest careening into the hutch behind it—an action that accidently knocked a tea cup off it’s saucer and onto the floor.
+“I have a book to read,” replied Julan as he moved in front of the rocker, then flopped backward, sending the rocker’s backrest careening into the hutch behind it—an action that accidently knocked a tea cup off it’s saucer and onto the floor.

-The loud clank heard when the fragile ceramic struck the wooden floor caused Gran to spring to her feet and rush to the mishap.
-“Not my china tea cup!” she called out, scanning the strewn pieces before her.
+The clank heard when the fragile cup struck the wooden floor caused Gran to spring to her feet and rush to the mishap.
+“Not my precious tea cup!” she called out, scanning the strewn pieces before her.
 Dropping to her knees, Gran made her anger clear.
 “It can’t be repaired!
 Why’d you have to be wild?” she snapped.

 She’s really upset, worried a startled Julan.
-After rising, he stood frozen while watching Gran pick up the scattered pieces with clenched teeth.
-“I’m sorry,” he apologized.
+After rising ftom the rocker, he stood frozen while watching Gran pick up the scattered pieces her teeth clenched.
+“I’m sorry,” Julan apologized.

 “It was an heirloom!” grumbled Gran.

 Gran stayed angry.
-“It’s a precious family possession—something that’s passed from generation to generation.”
+“It’s something that’s passed from generation to generation.”

-Yikes, thought Julan, aware he’d prevented something important from happening.
+Yikes, thought Julan, aware he’d prevented something important to Gran from happening.

 2